cloudfoundry/java-buildpack/docs/jre-zing_jre.md

 # Azul Platform Prime JRE
-Azul Platform Prime JRE provides Java runtimes developed by Azul team.
+Azul Platform Prime JRE provides Java runtimes developed by Azul.
+No versions of the JRE are available by default due to licensing restrictions.
+Instead you will need to create a repository with the Prime JREs in it and configure the buildpack to use that repository.
 Unless otherwise configured, the version of Java that will be used is specified in [`config/zing_jre.yml`][].

 <table>
   <tr>